Scholarships and Honors

 Many departments in Arts and Sciences grant departmental honors to high-achieving students.
 Receipt of these honors typically requires meeting a minimum GPA threshold, completing certain core courses, and in many cases, writing a thesis paper.
 Completing your degree with departmental honors can thus be an excellent way to distinguish yourself in the academic and labor markets.
 Talk to a faculty advisor in your major department about departmental honors.

-The University of South Alabama has a thriving Honors Program that is open to academically high-achieving students in Arts and Sciences.
-The Honors Program combines special courses with small class sizes, top research faculty, one-to-one mentoring by a USA Faculty member, extra-curricular activities, and many other benefits.
-Honors Program graduates receive an Honors degree from the University.
+The University of South Alabama has a thriving Honors College that is open to academically high-achieving students in Arts and Sciences.
+The Honors College combines special courses with small class sizes, top research faculty, one-to-one mentoring by a USA Faculty member, extra-curricular activities, and many other benefits.
+Honors College graduates receive an Honors degree from the University.